giodamelio/giodamelio.com/content/blog/_index.md

 # Blog

-Here are my blog posts on random (though mostly technological) topics.
+Here are my blog posts on random (mostly tech related) topics.

 You can view the posts by tag [here](/tags/).